We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 In the summer of 2018, the Bombardier C Series was officially rebranded as the Airbus A220.
 This January, Delta ordered 15 additional A220s, bringing the airline’s tally to 90 aircraft.

-Business Insider had the chance to experience the economy cabin on board the A220 during its first flight with Delta.
-Now, we are experiencing the plane again, this time in first class.
+Business Insider had the chance to experience the A220’s economy cabin on its first flight with Delta.
+Now we are experiencing the plane again, this time in first class.

 Here’s a closer look.

-Last Thursday, Delta launched its A220 service with a 6:00 am flight from New York’s LaGuardia Airport.
+Last Thursday, Delta launched its A220 service with a 6 a.m. flight from New York’s LaGuardia Airport to Boston.

 - source